-Tsuyo Onodera, a master kimono maker, has been in the kimono industry for more than sixty years.
-Together with her daughter, Maki Aizawa, she has been making haori and hanten, kimono-influenced jackets and coats from denim, linen, paper, and cotton.
-Kimono are often worn in Japan for important public holidays and festivals and for formal occasions such as weddings and funerals.
-Maki’s vision is to put a contemporary spin on kimono traditions, creating designs that can be incorporated into everyday use.
-Tsuyo’s mastery of kimono sewing skills and Maki’s creativity combine to create kimono and kimono-influenced garments that preserve the traditions of kimono-making and enhance the appreciation of traditional textiles.
+Tsuyo Onodera, a master kimono maker, has been in the garment industry for more than sixty years.
+Together with her daughter, Maki Aizawa, she makes haori and hanten, jackets and coats from denim, linen, and cotton, as well as scarves, silk broaches, and other garments.
+Additionally, they offer home goods including sashiko stitched (a form of Japanese folk embroidery) tea towels and abstract tapestries.
+While kimonos are often worn in Japan for important public holidays and festivals, and for formal occasions such as weddings and funerals, Maki’s vision is to put a contemporary spin on kimono traditions, creating designs that can be incorporated into everyday use.
+Tsuyo’s mastery of traditional techniques and Maki’s creativity combine to create contemporary garments and more that preserve the traditions of kimono-making.

 Using recycled antique kimono silk, and natural cottons and linens, fabric dying is an integral part of the process.
 The pair use a variety of colors ranging from muted grays to precious indigos to fiery reds.
 For indigo, they send cloth to be specially dyed in Japan.
 Once the fabric is dyed, it can be embellished with traditional styles of embroidery such as sashiko or kogin or the fabric can even be hand painted.